eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="score-vs-star-scenarios" %}
 {% endproof %}

-Thus, it's not that STAR is losing VSE solely because of corruption that is flipping which candidate wins in the runoff.
+Thus, it's not that STAR is losing VSE solely because of noise that is flipping which candidate wins in the runoff.
 Instead, it seems that the candidate who wins the runoff is generally still the one with the most stars.

 {% proof Expand to see the STAR runoff betrayal breakdown %}
 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="star-diagnostic" %}
 {% endproof %}

 The true culprit is not the automatic runoff itself, but the data fed into it.
 The times that STAR's automatic runoff "betrays" the voters in a way where SCORE would be better are very rare.
-Instead it's the "silent lock-in" that drives the collapse of its VSE.
+Instead, it's the "silent lock-in" that drives the collapse of its VSE.
 The candidate who gets the most stars usually also wins the runoff, and this is often the worse of the two finalists under friction.

 In fact, contrary to my hypothesis, the elections where the automatic runoff flips the winner from the candidate with the most stars actually appear to be *more good than bad* under the friction scenarios I tested.